punxaphil/maxi-media-player/README.md

 fallbackArtwork: https://cdn-icons-png.flaticon.com/512/651/651717.png # Override default fallback artwork image if artwork is missing for the currently selected media.
 entitiesToIgnoreVolumeLevelFor: # default is empty.
 Use this if you want to ignore volume level for certain players in the player section.
 Useful if you have a main device with fixed volume.
   - media_player.my_sonos_port_device
+artworkMinHeight: 10 # default is 5.
+Use this to change the minimum height of the artwork in the player section.
+Unit is in rem.

 # media browser specific
 mediaBrowserItemsPerRow: 1 # default is 4.
 Use this to show items as list.